 Yes, you are most welcome to make small amendments such as adding a pet, adding a z-bed or changing the number of guests to your booking without incurring an additional charge.
-However, amending your holiday date or moving to an alternative property will incur a £100 administrative fee.
+Amending your holiday dates will only be possible over 8 weeks prior to your arrival date and will incur a £100 administrative fee.
+It is not normally possible to change property.
 We must point out that the maximum number of people staying in the property must never exceed the maximum number that the property is advertised as accommodating (including cots and Z-beds).

 Can we cancel our holiday after we have booked it?